gregoryschmidt/liri-node-app/README.md

-# liri-node-app
-Language Interpretation Recognition Interface
+# Language Interpretation Recognition Interface

 This is a CLI (command line interface) App intended to handle a few specific requests: